ThreatConnect-Inc/tcex/docs/src/notifications.rst

 Notification Instance
 =====================
-The ``tcex.notification()`` method has no required fields and creates a local notification object.
+The :py:meth:`~tcex.tcex_notification_v2.TcExNotificationV2` method has no required fields and creates a local notification object.
 As there are two main ways that notifications are used in ThreatConnect, there are 2 main methods and a send method.

 .. code-block:: python
     :linenos: